 Want Instant Glass Skin?
 Try This Highlighter Hack.

 Recently though, I dove down a Youtube rabbit hole so deep I had to remind myself what year it was.
 Within minutes I’d gone from watching ‘What My Sugar Daddy Bought Me’ to discovering a little something called “glass skin”.
-What a world we live in.
+Thank you algorithm, you are so random.
 By the end of this “glass skin” beauty tutorial by some beauty vlogger with a considerable amount of time on her hands, I was sold.
-I mean, will you look at that angelic glow?
+I mean, would you look at that angelic glow?

 But there was a catch.
 Glass skin, the latest cosmetic trend to come out of Korea, requires a considerable amount of time and effort.
 One must clear out their entire schedule for the day.
 One must layer on more than twenty skincare products.
 Twenty!
 I mean, I didn’t even have the patience to sit through the edited twelve-minute clip – how on earth was I ever going to achieve such fastidiously primed skin in real life?
-Like an impatient and overindulged millennial, I wanted my glass skin NOW.
+Being the impatient and overindulged millennial that I am, I wanted my glass skin NOW.

 This is where the highlighter hack comes in.
 It’ll give you that whole filtered yet natural look in under five minutes, with little more than three products.
 Cue a mirror-like, glazed-donut, post-facial complexion.
 Yes, it is that good.